 The Mojave Desert RCD is continuing their invasive plant removal/retreatment program with the focus remaining on retreatments in the Mojave River.
-Over the years the Tamarisk Beetle (Diorhabda) has been slowly migrating its way along the Colorado River and has recently been found across the California border and along the Mojave River.
-Due to the migration of this little beetle the district decided in the fall of 2019 to not treat the usual places and give the beetle a chance to proliferate.
+Over the years the Tamarisk Beetle (Diorhabda) has been slowly migrating its way along the Colorado River and can now be found across the California border and along the Mojave River.
+Due to the migration of this little beetle the District decided in the fall of 2019 to not treat the usual places and give the beetle a chance to proliferate.
 Retreatment at Camp Cady in Newberry Springs was paused again this year as well to allow the tamarisk beetle to settle and proliferate.

 Benefits of this program are: